Market Making via Reinforcement Learning in China Commodity Market: Market Making via Reinforcement Learning

 MDPs can be solved by policy iteration and value iteration.
 The convergence property for them is proved in\cite{morton1977discounting}.
-By solve MDP one can get a table which tells the value of state-action pairs.
-This table can guide agent on how to act, who only needs to look up the table and chooses the action with the highest value.
-Traditional RL can be categorized by dynamic programming, Monte Carlo method, and temporal difference.
-Given start state, In Monte Carlo method, the samples will be drawn continuously until it reach end state.
-In time different($TD(n)$), the samples will draw $n$ steps, and will update the Q table before next sampling.
-Monte Carlo method and Time difference has their own pros and cons.
-Monte Carlo has high variance since it has longer sampling path while time difference method is bias which is rooted in its bootstrapping essence.
-One can view Monte Carlo as time different with infinite large number of time step(until game is over).
-To trade off between high variance and bias, a lot of variants of RL model are striving to combine the features from both methods.
-To mitigate the bias problem of bootstrapping, model are decoupled into value function and action function\cite{van2016deep}.
-Action function is used to select action while the update of weight will be applied to the value function.
-Another direction are focusing study multistep temporal difference and how to assign different weight to steps.
-The prioritized experience replay\cite{schaul2016prioritized} use $TD(n)$ and give weight to the reward series by calculating importance-sampling weight.
+One can get a table indicating the value of state-action pairs by solving MDP.
+This table can guide the agent on how to act, who only needs to look up the table and chooses the action with the highest value.
+Traditional RL can be categorized by dynamic programming, the Monte Carlo method, and temporal difference.
+Given the start state, In the Monte Carlo method, the samples will be drawn continuously until the path reaches the end state.
+In time different($TD(n)$), the samples will draw $n$ steps and will update the Q table before the next sampling.
+The Monte Carlo method and Time Difference have their pros and cons.
+Monte Carlo has a high variance since it has a longer sampling path.
+The time difference method will introduce bootstrapping bias because the model itself will affect the subsequent sampling path.
+One can view Monte Carlo as time different with an infinite number of time steps (until the game is over).
+A lot of variants of the RL model strive to combine the features from both methods to trade-off between high variance and bias. \cite{van2016deep} introduce RL model consists of the value function and action function to mitigate the bootstrapping bias.
+The action function is used to select action, while the update of weight will be applied to the value function on a regular basis.
+Another direction is focusing study multistep temporal differences and how to assign different weights to steps.
+The prioritized experience replay\cite{schaul2016prioritized} uses $TD(n)$ and gives weight to the reward series by calculating the importance-sampling weight.